Irrigation canals blamed for romaine lettuce E. coli outbreak

 The CDC and the FDA said the outbreak was over weeks ago, but the investigation into how so much lettuce got contaminated will take months.
 No single farm was implicated in the outbreak.

-The FDA said Thursday that it found one possible explanation — contaminated canal water.
+The FDA and CDC said Thursday that they found one possible explanation — contaminated canal water.

-“To date, CDC analysis of samples taken from canal water in the region has identified the presence of E. coli O157:H7 with the same genetic fingerprint as the outbreak strain,” it said.
+“To date, CDC analysis of samples taken from canal water in the region has identified the presence of E. coli O157:H7 with the same genetic fingerprint as the outbreak strain,” the FDA said.

 “Analysis of additional samples is still ongoing, and any new matches to the outbreak strain will be communicated publicly and with industry in the region.”